-This means that if any data you hold can identify an individual, either directly or indirectly, then it is considered personal data.
-If an individual can be identified by reference to “an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person” then it is personal data.
+This means that if any information you hold can identify an individual, either directly or indirectly, then it is considered personal.
+If an individual can be identified by reference to “an identifier such as a name, an identification number, location, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person” then it is personal data.

 This means that IP addresses, for example, count as personal data.
-Data that has been pseudonymised could also be personal data if it is possible to relate that information to an individual.
+Information that has been pseudonymised could also be personal data if it is possible to relate that information to an individual.

-Significantly, personal data includes data which identifies a living individual either “in personal or family life, business or profession”.
+Significantly, information that includes anything which identifies a living individual either “in personal or family life, business or profession”.

-To meet your data protection obligations, you will need to have a process in place to identify whether data is personal, and commit to regular reviews of that data.
+To meet your obligations, you will need to have a process in place to identify whether data is personal and commit to regular reviews.

-Under GDPR you will have significantly more legal liability if you are responsible for a breach of personal data.
+Under GDPR you will have significantly more legal liability if you are responsible for a breach.
 If you are in doubt as to whether a piece of data is personal or not, it is always best to err on the side of caution and assume it is.